okTurtles/group-income/docs/Getting-Started-frontend.md

 We've chosen (for now at least) to use Browserify over Webpack, Grunt over Gulp, an Vue.js over React, even though these are all perfectly fine tools in the modern web development toolkit.
 Briefly, our reasoning:

-- Although Webpack has features that Browserify does not, it is also far more complicated, requiring greater documentation to use, and I don't think it provides web-based implementations of Node.js's API the way Browserify does.
-For now at least, Browserify seems to be serving our needs just fine.
+- Although Webpack has features that Browserify does not, it is also far more difficult to get up and running with, and I don't think it provides web-based implementations of Node.js's API the way Browserify does.
+For now at least, Browserify seems to be serving our needs just fine, but we [may yet switch to it](https://github.com/okTurtles/group-income-simple/issues/44).
 - The reasons for choosing Vue.js over React are mentioned [above](#vuejs---modern-frontend-component-framework).
-- Grunt and Gulp appear to be about evenly matched, and although Gulp seems to be hip and has a nifty design, Grunt is also perfectly well designed and works just as well.
-We were familiar with Grunt already so we chose it.
-Plus we like its emphasis on configuration over code.
+- Grunt and Gulp appear to be about evenly matched, and although Gulp seems to be hip and has a nifty design, Grunt is also perfectly well designed too and works just as well.
+We were already experienced with Grunt so we went with it.
+Plus, we like its emphasis on configuration over code and its native support for template strings.
 Either tool will serve you well.

 ## Frontend Workflow